hertzmann/hertzmann.github.io/_posts/2025-09-15-books-that-changed-me.md

 An invaluable approach to having more-productive and empathetic conversations, especially in the presence of conflict. ([Longer blog post](/2025/06/23/nvc-1-scicomm.html))

 **_Hyperbole and a Half_, Allie Brosh**<br>
-Hilarious cartoon memoir that, along the way, depicts how absolutely debilitating clinical depression can be.
+Hilarious cartoon memoir that, along the way, helped me understand how absolutely debilitating clinical depression can be.

 ---